 In 2015, we brought our Forest School project to a cluster of schools centred around our wonderful Moston Fairway nature reserve in Manchester, all support by players of People's Postcode Lottery.
 In 2016 we were able to take on another four schools, and now, players of People's Postcode Lottery have supported us to bring free Forest School sessions to a number of new educational settings in urban Manchester for a whole calendar year.

 We want our Forest School project to leave a lasting legacy for these sites, which is why, during our time with them, we put in place the facilities, training and passion that is essential for working with the Forest School ethos even after we have left.
 We also train up to three members of staff from each educational facility as Level 3 Forest School Leaders, and our School Grounds team is available to develop outdoor classrooms so that each setting can continue outdoor learning.

 I was really pleased to see how successful the project has been.
 It's great that the local communities are now able to engage with nature.Central Manchester MP

-Bailey is just one of the schoolchildren in Manchester who have taken part.
-Bailey's dad helped with the sessions so shared in his son's journey discovering the wildlife on his doorstep, both on Broadhurst Clough at Forest Schools and in their garden where Bailey was able to take home and extend his learning and fun.
+Bailey is just one of more than 2,650 children who have taken part in our project so far.
+Bailey's dad helped with the sessions so shared in his son's journey of discovering the wildlife on his doorstep, both at Forest School and in their garden, where Bailey was able to take home and extend his learning and fun.